vaginessa/dns-wiki/HOWTO-Compile-AFWall.md

 General procedure using Android Studio
 ----------------------

-* Download and install your favorite GitHub sync-tool like [SmartGit](http://www.syntevo.com/smartgit/) or [GitHub for Win/Mac](https://github.com/).
+* Download and install your favorite GitHub sync-tool like [Git for Windows](https://git-for-windows.github.io/) or any other compatible Android Studio Client.
+Android Studio supports every Version Control you only need (maybe, if not detected) to navigate to the correct executable and it grabs your settings automatically.
-* Download and install the JAVA SE Development Kit 8 (JDK8) from [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html).
+* Download and install the JAVA SE Development Kit 8 (JDK8) from [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 * Install the latest Android Studio from [here](http://developer.android.com/sdk/installing/studio.html).
 * When you start Android Studio, you'll see "Welcome to Android Studio" with several options.
-Here you choose to Open Project and then navigate to your GitHub synchronization directory where you have added AFWall+, from your GitHub sync-tool.
+Here you choose to checkout from Version Control, select GitHub and the AFWall+ repo and select the dir you want to fork it to.

 The project will open immediately, but now you want to close it, so that you can return to the _Welcome screen_, this time you choose Configure >> SDK Manager.
-Here you select all APIs related to API 14 (or higher), which is our lowest supported API.
+Here you select all APIs related to API 15 (or higher), which is our lowest supported API for AFWall+, the IDE normally installs the latest (stable) API/SDK automatically.
+If you want to use an older API you need to download it separately (but it's not recommend).
-For more details follow the setup instructions [here](http://developer.android.com/sdk/installing/index.html?pkg=studio).
 Now click on the sideways Gradle tab, on the right side of the IDE.
 This will open a new window, once in it, double click on _Debug_ (_assembleDebug_).
 Check for build errors in the lower screen log window.
 If it compiles without errors, you can now build your own APK by clicking on the menu items: Build >> Generate Signed APK.
 This will ask you for 3 new passwords to be used in your "KeyStore" (1 master, 1 file, 1 APK alias).
 You may also add your credentials in signing.properties to enable automatic signing.